Tochies/Tochies/README.md

 - 💻  Most used line of code `git commit -m " ... " `
 - 🤔 I’m looking to grow my career further in cloud based architectures
 - 📫 How to reach me: emeasobatochi@gmail.com.
-- 😄 Pronouns: Tochie, Cloud enthusiast, Full stack engineer.
+- 😄 Pronouns: Tochie, Cloud enthusiast, Backend engineer.
 - ⚡ Fun fact: I play games and live by the music literally.
 - 💬 Ask me about anything(would definitely try helping you out)